tronixlabsAU/2023notice/README.md

 ... and you'll find out when we're back.

-Or keep an eye out for our notice in an upcoming issue of Silicon Chip magazine.
+Or keep an eye out for our notice in an upcoming issue of [Silicon Chip magazine](https://www.siliconchip.com.au/).

 Otherwise, have fun and make something!

 sincerely,

-John Boxall
+John Boxall VK4JBX